What does a giant balloon, helium and cameras have in common? Take a look at this.

 At this point, Jansses has successfully launched and recovered his cameras twice.
 He dosen’t have plans for a third flight right now, but there could be more coming in the future. *Warning* This can’t be done without an official authorization from your country’s air control regulation authorities and without being covered by a solid insurance policy.

 The images he captured will be on display next month in Brussels, Belgium.
 Janssens used Blow Up 3 to enlarge the images to 60×40 inches.
 There are plenty of great shots and videos over on the project website.
-Here are a few of them.
+Here is a neat one.